Wantage Summer Festival faces closure after council votes not to take it on

 "We just had to say 'it's a shame but let's see what happens'."

-The month-long celebration of art, music, comedy, drama and science has been taking place in Wantage each summer for 21 years.
+The month-long celebration of art, music, comedy, drama and science has been taking place in Wantage each summer.

 Mrs Reynolds stepped down for personal reasons after the 2014 edition.